28.3.09

 time to cut grass

-low on the lands of the heart,
+low on the land of the heart,

 YOU WERE my life: